jeffpar/pcjs.v1/README.md

 ### Client Components

-A special command parameter ("gort") can be appended to the URL to request uncompiled client source files, making PCjs and C1Pjs much easier to debug, albeit much slower:
+A special command parameter ("gort") can be appended to the URL to request uncompiled client source files, making PCx86 and C1Pjs much easier to debug, albeit much slower:

 	http://localhost:8088/?gort=debug